 A team wins once all of the spaces in the triangle(s) opposite to their starting position(s) are occupied and at least one of the spaces in each opposing triangle is occupied by a piece of a different color than the triangle.
 A game ends immediately when a team wins.

 Starting with a randomly determined player and proceeding clockwise, each player takes a turn, during which they must either: 1) Move a piece to an adjacent space or 2) Jump over a piece adjacent to it into the space directly behind it and then jump again in the same manner as many times as they wish.
 In addition to being able to play with users on other computers, players will also be able to play with up to six AIs.
-They will also be able to select the composition of each team, for example they could play in three teams of two human players, or two teams of one AI player each and one human player, or even watch a game of six teams of one AI player each.
+They will also be able to select the composition of each team; for example, they could play in three teams of two human players, or two teams of one AI player each and one human player, or even watch a game of six teams of one AI player each.
 In our electronic version of Chinese checkers, the non-functional requirements include a fast response time to player input, solid connectivity, and quick yet smart AI.
 System Architecture

 The program will be written mostly in Java.
 We will use Swing to make the graphical model and UI.
 There will likely be three main screens which contain all other graphical model and UI elements: one for the new game menu, one for the lobby, and one for playing the game.
 In general the code concerning the game state will be kept separate from the code concerning the graphical model which will be kept separate from the code concerning user input events.
 The networking will use a client-server architecture over TCP/IP.
-System Requirements specification In our computerized version of Chinese Checkers the non-functional requirements include a fast response time to player input, a fast, user-friendly, and stable internet connection method (given that the user’s internet connection is stable), and an AI which chooses its moves within 5 seconds and makes reasonable and legal decisions.
+System Requirements specification In our computerized version of Chinese Checkers, the non-functional requirements include a fast response time to player input, a fast, user-friendly, and stable Internet connection method (given that the user’s Internet connection is stable), and an AI which chooses its moves within 5 seconds and makes reasonable and legal decisions.
 Responsiveness is a crucial part of the electronic board game experience.
-Whenever a player issues an input, the game must recognize it almost immediately, assuming the players’ internet connections are not problematic.
-When a player is disconnected, the other players should be notified and the program should shut down shortly thereafter.
+Whenever a player issues an input, the game must recognize it almost immediately, assuming the players’ Internet connections are not problematic.
+When a player is disconnected, the other players should be notified, and the program should shut down shortly thereafter.
 The functional requirements in our game include its UI, AI, network features, piece movements, rule enforcement, board layout, backdrop, board design, turn indicator, mouse controls, piece color, and creating a lobby to manage players going into the game.
 On a player’s turn they are prompted to click a piece and then prompted to click where they wish to move that piece.
 If the second click is an invalid move or is not on a space of the board, the piece is deselected and they are prompted to try to move again.
 To start a game the host must click the create lobby button, while other players must type in the address of the host and click the join lobby button.
 After a player clicks one of those buttons they enter the lobby screen.
 At the lobby screen the host can assign players to teams using combo boxes, choose the game mode, and click the start game button to begin, which will do nothing if the setup is invalid.
 System Models Dataflow Model